 The ITU Technology Watch was prepared by representatives from a number of German academic bodies, as well as Telekom Deutschland, Robert Bosch and the local arms of Vodafone and equipment vendors Alcatel-Lucent, Ericsson and Nokia.
 Fettweis was the principal author and the TU-Dresden 5G Lab Germany is one of two academic bodies which aim to be at the forefront of developments into the Tactile Internet.

-As with the IoT, the full possibilities of the Tactile Internet will not be realised – or even known – until 5G becomes reality.
+As with the IoT, the full possibilities of the Tactile Internet will not be realised – or even known – until full low-latency 5G becomes more established.
 While many of the core underlying technologies have been around for years, widespread implementation has been constrained by the limits of current networks.

 The first practical indications of the Tactile Internet began emerging in 2014 and 2015.
 The oPhone and later oNotes app allowed users to add smell to their reading or listening experience (and have morphed into the Cyrano digital scent speaker).
 Apple debuted its Taptic (a combination of tap and haptic) Engine in 2015 and has since installed it on MacBooks, iPhones, iPads and the Apple Watch.
 It sends alerts about new notifications through vibrations combined with audio, with different haptics used for different types of notification.
 Many Android devices also now feature haptics, but are less sophisticated than Apple’s.